darchr/gem5art/docs/tutorials/spec-tutorial.md

 The process should take about than an hour to complete on a fairly recent machine with a cable internet speed.
 The disk image will be in `disk-image/spec-2017/spec-2017-image/spec-2017`.

-**Note:** Packer will output a VNC port that could be used to inspect the building process.
+**Note:** Packer will output a URL to a VNC server that could be connected to to inspect the building process.

 **Note:** [More about using packer and building disk images](../main-doc/disks.md).